platformer/typst-algorithms/algo.typ

 //   title: Algorithm title.
 //   Parameters: Array of parameters.
 //   line-numbers: Whether to have line numbers.
+//   strong-keywords: Whether to have bold keywords.
+//   keywords: List of terms to receive strong emphasis if
+//     strong-keywords is true.
 //   indent-size: Size of line indentations.
 //   row-gutter: Space between lines.
 //   column-gutter: Space between line numbers and text.